Lesson 6: How can you design a method for monitoring and minimizing climate change in your farm/garden?

 MS-ESS3D: Global Climate Change

 Research, prep, and plan for any anticipated projects of student interest based on discussion in previous lessons.

-Invite in local guests from community to participate in brainstorming with student groups in this lesson, provide consulting on project ideas and implementation.
+Invite in local guests from community to participate in brainstorming, planning, and/or implementation with student groups in this lesson, provide consulting on project ideas and implementation.

 Notify and bring in other teachers at the school who might be interested in collaborating on school-wide climate adaptation/mitigation projects.

 Create a Climate Resilience Plan for the garden for the years 2018-2050.
 Think about the predicted changes for this region (from the National Climate Assessment), and create both a visual plan/map and written description of things the school should either start doing or continue doing to mitigate and adapt to climate change.
 Ideas include planting decisions/timing, crop varieties and species diversity, soil amendments, water management/irrigation strategies, trees, animals, energy generation and sources on the farm… etc!
 See Multinational Exchange for Sustainable Agriculture (MESA) for Climate Resilient Farm planning resources or NRDC's climate resilient farm resources for ideas.

 Composting in your school cafeteria- collect, store over time, and apply to school garden.
 See Green Mountain Farm to School manual pages 21-25 (and Appendix VI) for sample instructions on starting a school compost program; feel free to modify/simplify as much as needed for your school!